WestDRI/wgpages/content/apptainer1/02-build.md

 ### Build consideration 1: modifying system files inside the container (root vs. regular user)

-In <u>other cases</u> you might want to modify the image or build your own container image from scratch.
+In <u>some cases</u>, you might want to modify the image or build your own container image from scratch.
 To create a container image, you need a machine that:

 1. runs Linux,
 1. has Apptainer installed,
 1. has Internet access, and
-1. ideally where you have `root` (or `sudo`) permissions, otherwise all permissions inside the image will be messed up, and you won't have `root` or `sudo` access &nbsp;➜&nbsp; you won't be able to install or upgrade packages (this requires `root`)
+1. ideally where you have `root` (or `sudo`) permissions, otherwise all permissions inside the container will be messed up, and you won't have `root` or `sudo` access &nbsp;➜&nbsp; you won't be able to install or upgrade packages (this requires `root`).

 It is possible to install packages and modify system (root-owned) files inside the container without being root, either: